La Venganza de los Ex VIP season 3

-The third season of La Venganza de los Ex VIP, a Mexican television series from MTV and Paramount,It was originally scheduled to premiere in 2024 after being announced on November 3, 2023, during the Upfront 2024 event, where Paramount confirmed the show's release date via a content slate for 2024.
-However, the date was moved up. premiere on December 5, 2023.
-It is the fourth series of the show overall.
+The third season of La Venganza de los Ex VIP, a Mexican television series from MTV and Paramount.
+It was originally scheduled to premiere in 2024 after being announced on November 3, 2023, during the Upfront 2024 event, where Paramount confirmed the show's release date via a content slate for 2024.
+However, the date was brought forward to December 5, 2023.
 It was filmed in September 2023 on an island in Cartagena, Colombia.
 It documents a group of singles (social and civic media celebrities) enjoying a vacation while in each episode they compete one-on-one with their ex-partners.

-After filming, Daniela Barceló entered La casa de los famosos in 2024.
-Aldo Tamez De Nigris joined La casa de los famosos Mexico in 2025.